Bambofy/EmbeddedRingBuffer/README.md

 # EmbeddedRingBuffer
-This is a ring buffer that is designed to work on embedded devices.
+This is a header only ring buffer that is designed to work on embedded devices.

 It does not use malloc/free since the size is defined as a template parameter.
 It is written in plain C++98 with no special features used.